 Keep in mind

-- If you are not yet on Social Security when you turn 65, you will need to enroll in Medicare yourself.
+If you are not yet on Social Security when you turn 65, you will need to enroll in Medicare yourself.
 You can do so online, by phone at 800-772-1213, or by visiting your local Social Security office.
 Local offices fully reopened in 2022 after being closed to walk-in traffic for more than two years due to the COVID-19 pandemic, but Social Security recommends calling in advance and scheduling an appointment to avoid long waits.